-14. A BLY is a year(s) that represents demands and supplies that can be used as a benchmark to predict need in the current year of irrigation at the start of the irrigation season.
-The purpose in predicting need is to project an upper limit of material injury at the start of the season.

-15. A BLY is selected by analyzing three factors: (1) climate; (2) available water supply; and (3) irrigation practices.
+- 16. A BLY is a year or average of years that represents demands and supplies that can be used as a benchmark to predict need in the current year of irrigation at the start of the irrigation season.
+The purpose in predicting need is to project an upper limit of material injury at the start of the season. - 17.
+A BLY is selected by analyzing three factors: (1) climate; (2) available water supply; and (3) irrigation practices.
 R. Vol. 37 at 7098.
 To capture current irrigation practices, identification of a BLY is limited to years subsequent to 1999.
-Id. at 7096.

-16. The historic diversion volumes from the BLY, along with the predicted supply forecast at the start of the irrigation season, are used to predict the initial in-season demand shortfall, where demand shortfall is the difference between the BLY demand ("BD") and the FS.
-Demand shortfall increases in magnitude the greater the difference between BD and FS; demand shortfall increases with increases in BD, decreases in FS, or both.
+Id. at 7096. - The historic diversion volumes from the BLY, along with the predicted supply 18. forecast at the start of the irrigation season, are used to predict the initial in-season demand shortfall, where demand shortfall is the difference between the BLY demand ("BD") and the FS.
+Demand shortfall increases in magnitude as the difference between BD and FS increases.
+Demand shortfall increases with increases in BD, decreases in FS, or both.
 Assuming constant irrigation practices, crop distributions, and total irrigated acres, demand for irrigation water typically increases in years of higher temperature, higher evapotranspiration ("ET"), and lower precipitation.
-If a year(s) exactly representing average conditions is used for predicting demand shortfall at the start of the season, which turns out to be a high demand season, demand shortfall will be under estimated at the start of the season.
-Therefore, a BLY should represent a year(s) of above average diversion, and to avoid years of below average diversions.
-Above average diversion year(s) selected as the BLY should also represent year(s) of above average temperatures and ET, and below average precipitation to ensure that increased diversions were a function of crop water need and not other factors.
+If water demand data is averaged for several years and these averages are used to predict demand shortfall at the start of the season, in a high water demand year, these averages may often underpredict the demand shortfall.
+In a high water demand year, underprediction of demand shortfall might be acceptable if the junior priority ground water right holders and the senior priority surface water holders shared equally in the risk of water shortages.
+Equality in sharing the risk will not adequately protect the senior priority surface water right holder from injury.
+The incurrence of actual demand shortfalls by a senior surface water right holder resulting from pre-irrigation season predictions based on average data unreasonably shifts the risk of shortage to the senior surface water right holder.
+Therefore, a BLY should represent a year(s) of above average diversions, and should avoid years of below average diversions.
+An above average diversion year(s) selected as the BLY should also represent a year(s) of above average temperatures and ET, and below average precipitation to ensure that increased diversions were a function of crop water need and not other factors.
 In addition, actual supply (Heise natural flow and storage) should be analyzed to assure that the BLY is not a year of limited supply.